Berlin City Guide

 Weather and climate

-Berlin experiences a temperate seasonal climate, blending maritime influences from the Atlantic with continental patterns from the east.
-This creates distinct seasons, each offering a unique atmosphere for exploration.
+Berlin experiences a temperate seasonal climate, blending maritime influences from the Atlantic with continental patterns from the East.
+This results in distinct seasons, each offering a unique atmosphere for visitors.

 Loading weather…